reactjs/react.dev/src/content/learn/render-and-commit.md

   1. Trigger
   2. Render
   3. Commit
-* You can use Strict Mode to find mistakes in your components
+* You can use Strict Mode to find mistakes in your Components
 * React does not touch the DOM if the rendering result is the same as last time

 </Recap>